David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

 First, collect labeled image data using "capture_and_label_img.py" (in "LobsterpincerSpectatorForRPi/lpspectator"):

 1. You will need an app on your phone that turns your phone into an IP camera.
 For Android, you can use [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&pli=1).
 Make sure your phone and the computer (that will run "capture_and_label_img.py") are in the same Wi-Fi network, open the app, and edit the `IMAGE_SOURCE` variable in "capture_and_label_img.py" accordingly.
+You will also need some kind of physical structure (such as a [phone holder](https://www.amazon.com/dp/B0B9N41MCS?ref=ppx_yo2ov_dt_b_product_details&th=1)) that you can use to hold the phone.

 2. Paste the PGN of the game to be played (during data collection) into "game_to_be_played.pgn" (in "LobsterpincerSpectatorForRPi").